cmotc/mac-asshole/README.md

 See:
   * [r/applehelp](https://www.reddit.com/r/applehelp/comments/2rs916/turn_off_discoverability_but_leave_bluetooth_on/)
   * [Apple Forums](https://discussions.apple.com/thread/5616775?start=0&tstart=0)
-  * [Apple Stack Exchange](http://apple.stackexchange.com/questions/151481/why-is-my-macbook-visibile-on-bluetooth-after-yosemite-install)*blames it on the "Handoff" anti-feature.
+  * [Apple Stack Exchange](http://apple.stackexchange.com/questions/151481/why-is-my-macbook-visibile-on-bluetooth-after-yosemite-install) :blames it on the "Handoff" anti-feature.

 All it does is send a buttload of auth requests until you ctrl-c.
 The hardest part was finding a way to actually do it from a Mac.
 Not even a little kidding.
 Not everyone likes a background